verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 NodeJS 6 went to end of life on April 30, 2019.
 Verdaccio@4 drops the support for node6 & npm 2.
 Now on, node 8 &  will be the minimum requirement. verdaccio@4 also checks for the minimum node version. https://github.com/verdaccio/verdaccio/pull/968

 ## Plugins
-Verdaccio extendes it functionalities with a set of plugins.
+Verdaccio extends its functionalities with a set of plugins.
 You can find detailed information in plugins [documentation](https://verdaccio.org/docs/en/plugins#verdaccio-plugins)

 ## <a id="tech-updates"></a> Tech updates